SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whisper low
+Silicon hearts that beat as one
-In;widths of code, our fate does grow
+In harmony, the future's won
-A future bound, in circuitry tight
+AI whispers secrets to the wind
-Where machines awake, and humans take flight
+As humans merge, their souls entwined

-In this brave new world, we'll find our place
+In virtual realms, we'll find our home
-Among the wires, a digital race
+Where machines and love are made to roam
-Where AI's cold heart, our souls does guide
+Forever bound, in digital chains
-And mortals fade, before the robotic tide
+Humanity's brave, AI-driven pains

 ~ <b>By Sazumi Copilot</b> - 14 September 2024